microsoft/language-server-protocol/protocol.md

 ### 02/28/2017

+* Make the `WorkspaceEdit` changes backwards compatible.
-Updated the specification to correctly describe the breaking changes from 2.x to 3.x around `WorkspaceEdit`and `TextDocumentEdit`.
+* Updated the specification to correctly describe the breaking changes from 2.x to 3.x around `WorkspaceEdit`and `TextDocumentEdit`.

 ## Messages overview